 When users of the application set the activation switch to ON, you can connect the selections to a Graphics object where the selected geometric entities are highlighted.
 Select a Graphics object from the tree and click the Use Graphics button to add it under Selected graphics.
 Users can also make selections directly in the Graphics object.
-If the Graphics object is set up to include the standard plot toolbar, that toolbar also includes the Zoom to Selection ( $\oplus$ ), Select Box ( $\blacksquare$ in 3D), and Deselect Box ( $\blacksquare$ ) buttons.
+If the Graphics object is set up to include the standard plot toolbar, that toolbar also includes the Zoom to Selection (👜), Select Box (🕮 in 3D), and Deselect Box (🕮) buttons.
 If multiple selection input objects are connected to the same Graphics object, only one of the selections can be active at a time.
+If a user sets the activation switch to OFF, the associated graphics form object (in apps) shows the geometry without the selection.
+In Settings forms, the graphics behaves like it does for any other Settings window when deactivating a selection.